About CBMC Supported Language Features

 statements

-goto, return, break, continue, switch (''fall-through'' is supported)
+goto, return, break, continue, switch (''fall-through'' is supported), while

 Non-Determinism User-input is modeled by means of non-deterministic choice functions